reusable-ui/reusable-ui-monorepo/variants/theme-variant/README.md

 }

 /**
- * A component that share theme with child components.
+ * A component that shares its theme with descendant components.
  */
 export const ParentComponent: FC<ParentComponentProps> = (props) => {
     // Resolve theme value from props: